What is Hamilton Norwood Scale?

 Moderate level of hair loss in front temporal sides and receding hair and a small open area can be seen in the crown part, also known as the vertex area.
 Starting from hairline to the crown, in the middle of the scalp, there are natural hairs with moderate density.

 Norwood Hamilton Scale – Stage 5

 A “moderate to large” amount of hair loss is visible in Stage 5.
 Hair loss at the back (vertex area) and in the front temporal parts are still connected with natural hair.
 However, the balding at temporal and vertex regions are larger than before.

 Norwood Hamilton Scale – Stage 6

 Now we can talk about a large balding area and a considerable amount of hair loss.
 Starting from hairline to the crown area, the balding area has only very thin natural hair.
 Also, hair loss on the sides is increased.

 Norwood Hamilton Scale – Stage 7

 This is the highest point of baldness.
 The hair is almost only present at the back of the head from one side to the another.
 Since the bald area is very large, hair transplantation will only cover a certain part, not all of it.
 So, this kind of baldness may require more than one session of hair transplantation.

-If you need further help about determining your hair loss level and what kind of an operation you will need, please contact our case managers with expertise.
+If you need further help about determining your hair loss level and what kind of operation you will need, please contact our case managers with expertise.